sohanalli/QuantifiedSelfApp/README.md

 # QuantifiedSelfApp
-Quantified Self App-for self tracking-tracking habits, activities and other life parameters etc
+for self tracking-tracking habits, activities and other life parameters etc